Asymptotic Efficiency Bounds for a Class of Experimental Designs: Informal Description of Results in a Simple Case

+Using the resulting data, one can then achieve the optimized bound $v_{e^*(\cdot)}$ using an ATE estimator that flexibly adjusts for covariates or uses a flexible estimate of the propensity score \citep{hahn_adaptive_2011}.\footnote{The formal results in \citet{hahn_adaptive_2011} focus on the case where $n_{\operatorname{pilot}}/n$ converges to a positive constant $\kappa$, with $v_{e^*(\cdot)}$ obtained in the limiting case as $\kappa\to 0$.} For example, if $X_i$ takes on a finite number of values, one can form the estimate $\hat \mu(x,d)=\frac{\sum_{i:X_i=x,D_i=d} Y_i}{\# \{i:X_i=x,D_i=d\}}$ and form the estimator $\frac{1}{n}\sum_{i=1}^n [\hat \mu(X_i,1)-\hat \mu(X_i,0)]$.
+Alternatively, if one incorporates stratification on $X_i$ in the treatment assignment in Step 3, then one can achieve the optimized bound $v_{e^*(\cdot)}$ without the need to flexibly adjust for covariates in the estimation step \citep{tabord-meehan_stratification_2023,cytrynbaum_optimal_2023}.
+We provide a more detailed discussion of these two strategies in Section \ref{achieving_bound_sec}.

-Such designs, however, lead to dependent data that violates the assumptions used in the \citet{hahn_role_1998} bound.
-Nonetheless, our results show that the bound $v_{e^*(\cdot)}$ apply to these designs, as well as any other experimental design for assigning treatment as a function of past values and the entire vector of baseline covariates.
-Thus, the combinations of estimators and experimental designs in \citet{hahn_adaptive_2011,tabord-meehan_stratification_2018,cytrynbaum_designing_2021} are indeed asymptotically optimal among any such design with any possible estimator.
+Such designs, however, lead to dependent data that violates the assumptions used in the \citet{hahn_role_1998} bound, making it unclear whether this bound remains an appropriate benchmark once non-iid treatment assignments are allowed.
+One of the main contributions of this paper is to show that the variance bound $v_{e^*(\cdot)}$ still applies to these designs, as well as any other experimental design for assigning treatment as a function of past values and the entire vector of baseline covariates.
+Thus, the combinations of estimators and experimental designs in \citet{hahn_adaptive_2011,tabord-meehan_stratification_2023,cytrynbaum_optimal_2023} are indeed asymptotically optimal among any such design with any possible estimator.

 Formally, semiparametric efficiency bounds amount to a statement that no uniform efficiency improvement is possible over a class of distributions that is rich enough to include a particular one dimensional submodel, called a ``least favorable submodel.''
 Our results show that this statement continues to hold for any experimental design in our setup, with the same least favorable submodel as in the iid case.
-Section \ref{binary_ate_formal_sec} provides a formal statement for the binary setting considered here, and Section \ref{general_te_section} generalizes this to multiple treatments and cost constraints.
-The next section describes the formal setup and derives the main technical results (likelihood expansion and local asymptotic normality) used in our bounds.